-6. How we help tenants and other customers to become involved
+6. How we help tenants and other customers to become involved said there were no ways we could help.

 There are many barriers which may affect how well our strategy works.
 Examples of some of these barriers are listed below.
 Also listed is our commitment to help deal with these barriers.
 We want our strategy to include all of our tenants and other customers.